netZoo/netZoo.github.io/content/ZooAnimals/panda/_index.md

 # PANDA & co

-### PANDA and similar methods that use the same computational backend
+### PANDA and similar methods that use the same conceptual or computational backend

 {{% children description="true" %}}